 Wondering how a portal can help in service customization?
 Read here.

-You need to put client needs before your own yes you need to be profitable in your business, but you also need to form a long-lasting relationship based on trust.
+You need to put client needs before your own, yes, you need to be profitable in your business too, but you also need to form a long-lasting relationship based on trust.

-Your customers need to trust you, as they’ll be doing their research online and talking to other people in the industry.
+Your customers need to trust you, as they’ll be doing their research and talking to other people in the industry.
 The last thing you would want is your advice being seen as a ploy to get more money.
-Initially you might want to provide them with proof like data and customer references to support your claim, once they trust you – you will not need to prove yourself.
+Initially, you might want to provide them with proof like data, customer references and case studies to support your claim, once they trust you – you will not need to prove yourself.
 Clearing this concerns will help you grow your business and win impressive clients.